JakesMD/Yaydio/README.md

-# Yaydio
+# Yaydio! 📻
+NO MORE SCRATCHED CDS!
+Yaydio is a portable music player designed for kids, ditching the hassle of CDs in favor of easy-to-use keycards.

-## Limitations
+## ✨ Features

-- Supports MP3 format only.
+- **Keycard playback:** Insert a keycard to instantly play an album.
+- **Simple controls:** Play/pause, next/previous track, volume up/down.
+- **Audio options:** Built-in speaker or connect headphones via the 3.5mm jack.
+- **High capacity:**
-- Max 999 songs per album.
+    - Up to 999 songs per album
-- Max 9999 albums.
+    - Up to 9999 albums
-- Max 65535 songs in total.
+    - Up to 65535 songs in total
-- Max 32 GB SD card.
+    - Supports micro SD cards up to 32GB.
+- **MP3 compatibility:** Plays all your favorite MP3 files.
+- **Affordable & accessible:** Works with cost-effective MF S50 RFID keycards.

+## 🕹️ Usage

+### Play / pause
+Inserting a keycard into the Yaydio will automatically start the playback.

+Press the left knob to pause or resume the playback.

+Remove the keycard to stop the playback.

+### Volume control
+Turn the left knob to increase or decrease the volume.

+### Next / previous track
+Turn the right knob to skip to the next or previous track.

-## Adding Albums to the SD Card
+### Add albums to the SD card

 1. If you haven't already, format the SD card to FAT16 or FAT32 and name it `YAYDIO`.
 2. Create a new folder named `0001`, where "1" represents the next album number.